 Frostbite

 Action: Get inside immediately.
-Do NOT rub the area (this damages tissue).
-Use tepid (not hot) water to warm.
-Do NOT use a hair dryer or heating pad—numb skin burns easily.
+Do NOT rub the area—rubbing causes ice crystals in the tissue to tear cells, worsening damage.
+Use tepid (not hot) water to warm slowly.
+Do NOT use a hair dryer or heating pad—numb skin can't feel heat, so burns happen before they react.
+If skin turns black or blisters form, see a vet within 24 hours.

 Hypothermia